 Rule two called for the brothers to “get earthy with copper, timber, limestone and concrete”, while rule three asked for a decked-out entry hall; “like a luxury yacht”.
 The boys renovated true to the rules and delivered some beautiful results.

 Of their three zones, the entry was arguably the team’s best transformation.
 Even judge Laurence Llewelyn-Bowen was impressed; “I think the best thing we can do is leave (the home), it’s not going to get any better than this” he joked about the revamped space.

 The grand front door Josh and Brandon picked was able to tie in with the design theme and overall space, whilst checking off both the second and third rules.
 They used the XS24 from the Savoy 1200 range, which showed off raw timber and gave the room a luxurious feel.
 The clear window panels in the door flooded the hall with natural light and was truly reminiscent of the sunny beach vibes it aspired to achieve.
 The product was perfect for the boys because it allowed them to pick from a range of timbers and glass options.

 The judges were blown away with the duo, scoring their zones a total of 26/30 – even with their less than impressive powder room.
 Homeowners Leigh and Kristie were amazed by their efforts too, giving them a score of 9/10.
 It just goes to show that first impressions sometimes do count; your front door says a lot about what to expect from your home.

-As the final few episodes go to air, we can’t wait to learn who will be the 2018 House Rules winner.
 All the teams have done an amazing job and we’re so proud to supply our products for the amazing transformations we have seen across the series.
 Visit our website to check out our products.